Whole Wheat Carrot Cake (3, 8" layers or 36 cupcakes)

 16 ounces pecan pieces or shelled pistachios, lightly toasted

-Preheat the oven to 350° and line three 8” cake pans with parchment paper.
+Preheat the oven to 350° and line three tall, 8” cake pans with parchment paper.
 Lightly grease them and set aside.
 For cupcakes, use cupcake pans and papers.

 In a small pot, melt the butter over low heat.
 Once it has liquified, turn the heat to medium.
 Soon the mixture will bubble, possibly spit, and make a bit of noise.
 You’ll notice brown bits forming on the bottom of the pot.
 When the butter goes ninja silent, you’re done.
 Set the butter aside to cool.